Chart Color Schemes

 Infrastructure

-Oakdowns has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+Oakdowns has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has pinpointed 0 projects that are expected to impact this area.
-Notable projects include Lauderdale Primary School, Droughty Peninsula Structure Plan, Cambridge-Clarence Recycled Water Interconnector, and Tasman Highway Duplication Project.
-The following list details those likely to be most relevant.
+No factors influence a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects expected to impact this area.
+Key projects include Lauderdale Primary School, Droughty Peninsula Structure Plan, Cambridge-Clarence Recycled Water Interconnector, and Tasman Highway Duplication Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.